 Use gauge chart templates if:

-• You like data-visualization and would like to create unique dashboards.
+- you like data visualization and would like to create unique reports

-• Don’t get scared of applying a few settings.
+- you don’t get scared of applying a few settings

-• The goal is to use one or two key performance indicator.
+- the goal is to use one or two key performance indicators